 Law School Case Brief

-A petition for writ of certiorari to the Supreme Court of Florida, was certified by the appellate court, on the question: "Whether or not the court should replace the contributory negligence rule with the principles of comparative negligence?"
+The court granted a petition for writ of certiorari from the Fourth District Court of Appeal, (Florida), to consider the certified question: "Whether or not the court should replace the contributory negligence rule with the principles of comparative negligence?"
 The appellate court rendered a decision establishing comparative negligence and supported a petition for writ of certiorari that its decision involved a question of great public interest.

 Access the full text case